Today I’d like to share my recipe for vegan barley chili with beans.

 My Three Bean Barley Chili is perfectly hearty, filling, smoky, spicy, but never so heavy that you have to take a nap after having a couple bowls.
 Hooray to the power of plants!

-Also, see my high protein vegan chili recipe made with textured vegetable protein (TVP) and sweet potatoes.
+Also, see my high protein vegan chili recipe made with sweet potatoes, and my ultimate vegan chili with a meaty texture that has wowed even omnivores.

-This vegan three bean chili with barley is smoky, spicy, filling, and very satisfying.
-Feel free to use any combination of cooked or canned beans: black, kidney or cannellini, etc. You can also try another type of whole grain instead of barley, preferably the kind that takes at least 30 min to cook.
+This vegan barley chili with beans is smoky, spicy, filling, and very satisfying.
+Feel free to use any combination of cooked or canned beans: black, kidney or cannellini, etc. You can also try grains like farro, kamut, or brown rice instead of barley, adjusting the cooking time as needed.

 Ingredients